XxGaGxX/XxGaGxX/README.md

 I'm <u>Diego</u>, a CS student from Italy.

-In these years i've learnt some tools and languages and refine my problem solving skill.
+In these years I've been learning some tools and languages and refine my problem solving skill.

 My main tools are :